Mark’s moving and deeply personal account of his first year in prison, taken from his 2010 – 2011 diary.

 I remember that last moment of the seventh week of my trial: the jury coming in after over 12 hours of deliberation.
 My heart pounded like I had never felt before, my fate and very life hung on the tip of a man’s tongue, on just one word.
 I only heard ‘guilty’.
 Had I missed the ‘not’?
 I looked around me and saw only pity.
 I didn’t hear the judge speaking, I couldn’t, everything was drowned in the flood of my shock.
 I was supposed to be walking out now, breathing freedom, touching liberated soil.
 Instead, I had entered some parallel dimension, some cruel, twisted world.
 My legs gave way, my mouth dried up and locked itself open in aghast.
 Why me?
 How could my God let this happen?

 Yet that majority verdict, 10 to 2, was all too real.
 I looked questioningly at the jury for answers, but they couldn’t return my gaze.
 Many held hands to faces, one left the court in tears.
 In the viewing gallery, blocked from my sight, all I could hear were protesting cries and stifled sobs.
-I thought of my girlfriend, my poor girlfriend.
-She didn’t deserve this.
-I couldn’t bear the pain she would feel.
+I couldn’t bear the pain my loved ones would feel.
 It struck me as hard as the verdict itself.
 Then the tears came.

 12) Taken back to prison after the verdict, they feared the worst.
 They knew I hadn’t seen this coming.
 I was placed in a Perspex cell on their hospital ward, stripped of all my possessions, without so much as pen or paper when all I wanted to do was start preparing my protest.
 ‘This couldn’t be happening’, it was all so bizarre.
 I spent the next few days in this barren room, a guard posted at my transparent door through the day and through the night.
 I lay in bed curled up and shell shocked, detached from the world and ruined.
 Voices felt distant, the steps I took didn’t feel like my own.
 Everything I experienced seemed physically numbed.
 Through the sense of alienation and abandonment I struggled to comprehend reality, fate, and faith.
 Everything had suddenly been thrown into disarray and confusion.
 Everything I had ever believed in and every thought process questioned.
 I spent the next few months searching for my lost self.
 I had to pick myself back up again, slowly but surely – recalibrated and reconfigured.